NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### A History of Pi

+**Date:** Friday, December 6

+**Speaker:** Jeff Rushall (NAU)

+**Abstract:** I'll explain how pi has been computed, estimated, and expressed through the centuries.
+It will be insanely entertaining.
+I normally like to give talks on pi on "Pi Day" (March 14th) (3-14)(get it?).
+But Pi Day falls on spring break these days.
+So we will pretend it is Pi Day and eat pie!
+Everyone is welcome to bring some pie.
+I will bring a pie.
+I'm told that NAU Math Club representatives will attend and bring pie.

+The faculty guest will be Tyler Brock.
+Tyler will also bring a pie.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS19-12-06.pdf)]

 ### Should you consider grad school in math, statistics or math education?

 **Date:** Friday, November 22